IsroilOrinboyev/portfolio-website-demo/README.md

 # portfolio-website-demo
-I have build this website to practice my knowledge of HTML5 and CSS3.
+I have built this website to practice my knowledge of HTML5 and CSS3.